Colombo-Ricci revolver

-The Colombo-Ricci was an automatic revolver of Italian origin, designed around 1910.
+The Colombo-Ricci Revolver was an automatic revolver of Italian origin, designed around 1910.
 The weapon was chambered in the 10.35mm Ordinanza Italiana round.

-Overview
+Design

-The Colombo-Ricci is a blowback operated revolver that fires in semi auto, fed from a 6-round cylinder that rotates to the next round when fired ejecting the spent brass much like an automatic firearm.
+The Colombo-Ricci revolver. is a blowback operated revolver that fires in semi auto, fed from a cylinder that rotates to the next round when fired ejecting the case much like an automatic firearm.